noun-phireak/docker-swarm/README.md

 ```
 ## Cluster

-Docker swarm enable other server to join swarm cluster as a node the initialized swarm will act as a Manager and the joint server will be act as node, token will be generated once you initialized the Swarm manager.
+Docker swarm enable other server to join swarm cluster as a worker the initialized swarm will act as a Manager and the joint server will be act as node, token will be generated once you initialized the Swarm manager.
 Simply copy the command when you successfully initialized swarm.
 - The command will look something like this:

 ```bash